onflow/flow-playground-tutorials/tutorials/08-voting/README.md

 This minting will not affect the voting weight, as it happened after the proposal was established.

 ## Create new ballots

+Ballots which serve for voting on the existing proposals can be created by the voters themselves via this transaction:

 ```cadence:title=tx_04_CreateNewBallot.cdc
 import VotingTutorialAdministration from 0xf8d6e0586b0a20c7